terrapower/armi/doc/user/inputs.rst

 Fuel Management Input
 =====================

-Fuel management in ARMI is specified through custom Python scripts or yaml file definitions that often reside in the working directory of a run (but can be anywhere if you use full paths).
+Fuel management in ARMI is specified through custom Python scripts or YAML files that often reside in the working directory of a run (but can be anywhere if you use full paths).
 During a normal run, ARMI checks for several fuel management settings: